Straight-Out Democratic Party

 "Straight-Out Democratic Party" (or "Straightout Democratic Party") is the name used by three minor American political parties between 1872 and 1890.

 The first Straight-Out Democratic Party played a minor role in the U.S. presidential election of 1872.
 An unrelated Straightout Democrat (no hyphen) faction of the South Carolina Democratic Party triumphed in the 1876 South Carolina gubernatorial election, and a revival of the 1876 party played a minor role in the 1890 South Carolina gubernatorial election.
 The Straightout Democrat was also a newspaper in Columbia, South Carolina, active between 1878 and 1879.

 1872 national party

 The Straight-Out Democratic Party was a Southern faction that broke with the Democratic Party in the 1872 presidential election.
-Dissatisfied with the Democratic nominee Horace Greeley, they held a convention on 16 August in Louisville, Kentucky; 604 delegates from all states attended.
+Dissatisfied with the Democratic Party throwing their support to the Liberal Republican candidate Horace Greeley, they held a convention on August 16 in Louisville, Kentucky; 604 delegates from all states attended.
 The delegates nominated for President Charles O'Conor (who informed them by telegram that he would not accept their nomination) and for Vice President John Quincy Adams II.